All about the budget and prices of a trip to Chile!

 Price of an average trip to the grocery store

 For those who prefer to save money and start cooking, it is necessary to read the next section carefully.
-The prices of grocery stores in Chile do not differ too much from American prices.
+As you will see during your holiday at Chili, the prices of the stalls are not too different from European prices (about 20% cheaper).

 The supermarket chain with the lowest prices is Lider (owned by the Walmart corporation).
 For a wider selection–but higher prices–head instead to a Jumbo.
 The mini market and other small local shops should be used only for quick trips to replace necessities because they have higher prices and they are not well supplied.